-- 6.8.3 In the event that we are relying on Consent as a basis for Processing Personal Data about pupils, if a pupil is aged under 13, we will need to obtain Consent from the Parent(s).
-In the event that we require Consent for Processing Personal Data about pupils aged 13 or over, we will require the Consent of the pupil although, depending on the circumstances, the Academy should consider whether it is appropriate to inform Parents about this Process.
-Consent is likely to be required if, for example, the Academy wishes to use a photo of a pupil on its website or on social media.
+- 6.7.1 The Trust must only process Personal Data on the basis of one or more of the lawful bases set out in the UK GDPR, which include Consent.
+Consent is not the only lawful basis and there are likely to be many circumstances when we process Personal Data and our justification for doing so is based on a lawful basis other than Consent. - 6.7.2 A Data Subject consents to Processing of their Personal Data if they indicate agreement clearly either by a statement or positive action to the Processing.
+Consent requires affirmative action so silence, pre-ticked boxes or inactivity are unlikely to be sufficient.
+If Consent is given in a document which deals with other matters, then the Consent must be kept separate from those other matters. - 6.7.3 [In the event that we are relying on Consent as a basis for Processing Personal Data about pupils, if a pupil is aged under 13, we will need to obtain Consent from the Parent(s).
+In the event that we require Consent for Processing Personal Data about pupils aged 13 or over, we will require the Consent of the pupil although, depending on the circumstances, the Trust should consider whether it is appropriate to inform Parents about this process.
+Consent is likely to be required if, for example, the Trust wishes to use a photo of a pupil on its website or on social media.
 Consent is also required before any pupils are signed up to online learning platforms.
 Such Consent must be from the Parent if the pupil is aged under 13.
-When relying on Consent, we will make sure that the child understands what they are consenting to, and we will not exploit any imbalance in power in the relationship between us. - 6.8.4 Data Subjects must be easily able to withdraw Consent to Processing at any time and withdrawal must be promptly honoured.
-Consent may need to be refreshed if we intend to Process Personal Data for a different and incompatible purpose which was not disclosed when the Data Subject first Consented. - 6.8.5 Unless we can rely on another legal basis of Processing, explicit Consent is usually required for Processing Special Category/ Sensitive Personal Data.
-Often we will be relying on another legal basis (and not require explicit Consent) to Process most types of Special Category/ Sensitive Data. - 6.8.6 Evidence and records of Consent must be maintained so that the Trust can demonstrate compliance with Consent requirements.
+When relying on Consent, we will make sure that the child can demonstrate sufficient maturity to understand what they are consenting to, and we will not exploit any imbalance in power in the relationship between us.] - 6.7.4 Data Subjects must be easily able to withdraw Consent to Processing at any time and withdrawal must be promptly honoured.
+Consent may need to be refreshed if we intend to Process Personal Data for a different and incompatible purpose which was not disclosed when the Data Subject first consented. - 6.7.5 Unless we can rely on another legal basis of Processing, Explicit Consent is usually required for Processing Special Category/Sensitive Personal Data.
+Often we will be relying on another legal basis (and not require Explicit Consent) to Process most types of Special Category/Sensitive Data. - 6.7.6 Evidence and records of Consent must be maintained so that the Trust can demonstrate compliance with Consent requirements. - 6.7.7 Consent mechanisms must meet the standards of the UK GDPR.
+Where the standard of consent cannot be met, an alternative legal basis for processing the data must be found, or the processing must cease.